The Honour of Pontefract

 murdered at Pontefract Castle.
 He is believed to have been starved to

 in what was later to be known as the Gascoigne Tower.
-Starvation was
+The

 a feudal method used to avoid marks on the body which would indicate foul

 play.
-Only the basement of this tower can be seen today, and one
+Only the basement of the Gascoigne Tower can be seen today, and one

-now blow the leaves around, there was much cruelty and death in this place.
+blow the leaves around, there was much cruelty and death in this place. *Goodman,

 Eventually the honour passed to the heirs of Gaunt, the three Harry's,

-Henry IV [Bolingbtoke], V and VI but by 1471 both Henry VI and his son
+Henry IV [Bolingbroke], V and VI but by 1471 both Henry VI and his son

 [Edward Prince of Wales] both died in the same year., 1471.
 This was the